LinkedIn Impressions: What They Mean & How to Increase Them

 Effective hooks include:

-- Contrarian statements
+- Contrarian statements that challenge conventional wisdom

 - Specific numbers or results